Metcalf agrees to three-year contract with Dragons worth 2.3 million

 St George Illawarra are putting ink to paper with the signature of the most-talked about man in the NRL this week.

-The NZ Warriors had confirmed in a brief statement released Tuesday that coveted halfback Luke Metcalf was free to negotiate a deal with other clubs after not being named in their Magic Round squad.
+The NZ Warriors had announced in a brief statement released Tuesday that coveted halfback Luke Metcalf was free to negotiate a deal with other clubs after not being named in their Magic Round squad.

 Currently bottom of the 2026 NRL ladder with a winless record, Metcalf's deal signals the Dragons' intent to reverse their fortunes as quickly as possible, following on from next season's addition of fullback Scott Drinkwater from the North Queensland Cowboys.